 Okay.
-Something many white people struggle to understand, is B-BBEE.
+Something many white people struggle to understand is B-BBEE.
 (Please, it is B-BBEE, not BEE.)
 It is more often than not seen as “reverse racism.”
-I am by no means an expert, but I have done enough research (it’s a continuous process) to know that B-BBEE is not as evil as it is made out to be.
+It really isn’t as evil as it is made out to be.

-I’ll touch on points I’ve read from various articles, links will added to end of this post.
-Please comment with whatever thoughts or info you have.
+I’ll touch on points I’ve read from various articles; links will be added at the end of this post.
+Please comment on whatever thoughts or info you have.

 In a nutshell, “B-BBEE (Broad-Based Black Economic Empowerment) is an initiative by the South African government to address historical imbalances of the country by facilitating the participation of black people in the mainstream economy.”

-If differs from the narrow-based empowerment act that was in implemented early in our democracy.
-Narrow based focused on the empowerment of people in ownership and management positions, whereas B-BEEE’s goal is distribute wealth across a broader spectrum.
+It differs from the narrow-based empowerment act that was in implemented early in our democracy.
+Narrow-based focused on the empowerment of people in ownership and management positions, whereas B-BEEE’s goal is to distribute wealth across a broader spectrum.
 (I think maybe most people never moved past this point?
 They are still confusing B-BBEE with this?)